 Pack Your Family Travel Bags

 When traveling with a family you need an awesome bag to fit all your stuff for a full day of travel.
 I like to have a crossbody so my hands are free as well as a backpack for myself.

 - Ziplock bags

 - Everyone’s Sunglasses/Glasses

-- We are out of diapers but you could also fit a few diapers and even a small change of clothes for a potty training child.
+- We are out of diapers but you may need few diapers and even a small change of clothes for a potty training child.
 Bring a few gallon size Ziploc bags just in case there is an accident.
-You can also fit bottles and other baby supplies.
+You may also need bottles and other baby supplies.

 - Coloring Books

 - Change of clothes packed in a Ziploc bag(gallon).